TheDrone7/go-riot-ratelimiter/README.md

 resp, err := http.Get("https://na1.api.riotgames.com/lol/summoner/v4/summoners/me")
 // ... handle the response ...

-// After the API call, update the rate limiter err = rateLimiter.UpdateFromHeaders("https://na1.api.riotgames.com/lol/summoner/v4/summoners/me", "get", resp.Header)
+// After the API call, update the rate limiter if there is a response.
+// This will also remove the reservation made earlier. err = rateLimiter.UpdateFromHeaders("https://na1.api.riotgames.com/lol/summoner/v4/summoners/me", "get", resp.Header)

+// If there are no headers, you need to manually remove the reservation. err = rateLimiter.RemoveReservationN("https://na1.api.riotgames.com/lol/summoner/v4/summoners/me", "get", 1)
 ```

 You can also set the rate limits manually if needed: